SimeonIfalore/Comcast-Complaint-Analysis/README.md

 - ✅ Import and clean the dataset
 - 📅 Generate trend charts of complaint volumes (daily/monthly)
 - 🧾 Identify and count the most common complaint types
-- 📊 Create a new binary status feature: `Open` vs `Closed`
+- 🗺️ Create a new binary status feature: `Open` vs `Closed`
-- 🗺️ Visualize complaints by state using a stacked bar chart
+- 📊Visualize complaints by state using a stacked bar chart
 - 🔎 Determine:
   - Which state has the highest number of complaints?
   - Which state has the highest percentage of unresolved complaints?